ralmaas/round_display/README.md

 	- Different temperatures...

-Th code is using these libraries:
+The program is using these libraries:

 	- lvgl/lvgl@^9.3.0
 	- lovyan03/LovyanGFX@^1.1.16